myPOS blog Tips

 Here are some factors you’ll need to consider.

-Personal loans or obtaining credit: The costs of getting a food truck (whether you rent or buy it – for more on this in the section below) are not insubstantial.
-You will also need to think about financing your food supplies, equipment, licenses, etc. That’s why you will probably need to apply either for a personal loan or for credit from a reputable financial institution.
+You will also need to think about financing your food supplies, food truck equipment, licences, etc. That’s why you will probably need to apply either for a personal loan or for credit from a reputable financial institution.

-Obtaining a POS system: Once your funds are in hand, you will also need to consider investing in a credit card machine.
+Once your funds are in hand, you will also need to consider investing in a credit card machine.
 These devices – whether traditional or smart – are a great way of ensuring you don’t miss a client.
-Some card machines enable you to print receipts while others allow you to send digital receipts to your customers via SMS or email.
-Choose the device that’s best suited to your needs.

-Using online payment tools: If you’re more tech-savvy than your competitors, you can also consider sending your customers Pay Links or Payment Requests.
+If you’re more tech-savvy than your competitors, you can also consider sending your customers Pay Links or Payment Requests.
 These are personalised links that you issue and which enable you to send to your customers.
 When they receive the link, they can click on it and make the payment.

 Lease or purchase a food truck?